Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab3.rst

    -  Password: default

-From the Ansible CLI cd into the ansible/playbooks/Agility1 directory.
+From the Ansible CLI, cd into the ansible/playbooks/Agility2018 directory.
 This is where all the playbooks are.
 Open the change\_password playbook.

 You will remember that we set the credentials for Ansible to use in the /etc/ansible/hosts file.
 Ansible uses SSH to connect to the bigips so we used the CLI credentials of root/default.

 The F5 modules use the GUI credentials when they access the bigip which by default is admin/admin.

 Notice under the line “vars” We are setting variables for our playbook.
 The F5 module requires the GUI credentials to be set within the module.